New: Republic of the Congo Holidays

 Watching the match from the sidelines

 Play it Forward isn’t just invested in football and literacy, however, they have a more holistic approach to ensuring the young women under their care achieve what they set out to.
-The foundation takes a multi-faceted approach to teaching both their male and female footballers about the importance of sexual health, healthy relationships and the meaning of enthusiastic consent.
+The foundation takes a multi-faceted approach to teaching their male and female footballers about the importance of sexual health, healthy relationships, and the meaning of enthusiastic consent.

 20240427 190700